temirlanamangaliyev/infijoy-test-task/README.md

 Users has a one-to-many relationship with Friends and Relationships.
 Friends and Relationships have a many-to-one relationship.

 If two users follow each other, they become friends, but if one stops following API destroys friendship.
-Story of realations is saved as friendship between users.
+Story of relations is saved as friendship between users.

 ## Env variables